 What we’re mostly concerned about is comprehensive and collision insurance.
-Collision insurance covers damage to your car when your car hits or is hit by another object, while comprehensive insurance covers losses resulting from incidents other than collision – floods, damage caused by external forces, and so on.
+We’ll go over both of these insurance types in the next section—but in a nutshell, Collision insurance covers damage to your car when your car hits or is hit by another object, while comprehensive insurance covers losses resulting from incidents other than collision – floods, damage caused by external forces, and so on.

 For more specific details on these definitions, check out The Simple Dollar’s useful car insurance guide.

 For each type of insurance, you’ll have a deductible, which is the portion of any bill that you will be responsible for.
 So, if you have a $1,000 deductible and you’re facing $2,500 in damages, you’ll pay $1,000 and the insurance company will pay $1,500.
 You also have a premium, which is the amount you have to pay the insurance company to maintain the insurance.